 HUMN 109 Migrants, Refugees & Exiles: The Politics of Migration (4): This course explores the politics of migration in reference to locations of departure and arrival.
 It focuses on political and economic models of opinion and processes for establishing immigration policy.
 It analyses the effect on human rights towards migrants, exiles, and refugees.
+Prerequisite: ENGL 111 or 124 (can be concurrently enrolled)

 SSCI 204 Growing Up in America (4): An interdisciplinary study of issues associated with childhood, adolescence and parenting with particular attention to sociocultural (social, cultural, and diversity) factors in the United States that affect development.
-The class paints a picture of childhood in the United States and, at the same time, focuses on factors that optimize the development of children.
-At the end of the class, students should not only be knowledgeable about the issues surrounding childhood in this country but have reflected on their responsibility as citizens and future parents.
-Prerequisite: ENGL 113 or 124
+The class paints a picture of childhood in the United States while focusing on factors that optimize the development of children.
+Students will become knowledgeable about the issues surrounding childhood and will reflect on their responsibility as citizens and future parents.

 SSCI 205 Identity & Society (4): An exploration of relationships among individuals, social groups, and institutions, emphasizing the uses of power and authority and the roles of oral communication and networking in constructing social ties and mediating disputes.
 Major social groups such as the state, the workplace, the school, the church and the family are examined from the perspectives of politics, economics, education, religion and science.
-Prerequisite: ENGL 113 or 124

 SSCI 206 Childhood in Global Perspective (4): An interdisciplinary survey of issues impacting the development of children around the world, with particular emphasis on developing regions and non-Western contexts.
 The course will consider children's health and well-being within the context of familial, cultural, economic and political systems, and how these are affected by global economic and political forces.
-By the end of the class, students should not only be knowledgeable about the issues surrounding childhood, but have reflected about their responsibility as citizens of the world.
+Students will become knowledgeable about the issues surrounding childhood and will reflect on their responsibility as citizens and future parents.

-SSCI 207 Gender & Law in Contemporary Society (4): This course is a general study of how issues of gender and law interact in determining how societies construct and enforce expectations concerning relations between the sexes.
-It will cover historic gender-driven court cases as well as contemporary American law and how it engages issues of gender-related behaviors and rights.
-This course will also look at some global concerns about legal discrimination against women.
-It will also include an investigation of the aspects of human perception and memory related to gender factors and the effects of socio-cultural traditions on eyewitness interpretation and testimony.
+SSCI 207 Gender & Law in Contemporary Society (4):

+This course examines the intersection of gender and law in constructing and enforcing expectations concerning relations between the sexes.
+Topics will: include gender-driven court cases; American law regarding gender-related behaviors and rights; global concerns about legal discrimination against women; gender factors affecting eyewitness interpretation and testimony.

-SSCI 208 Current Events, Citizenship & Identity (4): Several current events and issues are explored from an interdisciplinary approach.
-Social groups (e.g., racial, class, or gender groups) are examined through several levels of analysis (from individual through cultural attitudes and ideologies) and disciplines (e.g., psychology, economics, education, politics, religion).
-Current events will include both American and global issues, and by the end of the class students should be knowledgeable about a number of issues and analytical approaches to those issues, as well as reflect on their responsibility as local and global citizens.
-Prerequisite: ENGL 113 or 124
+SSCI 208 Current Events, Citizenship & Identity (4): An interdisciplinary exploration of current American and global events.
+Social groups (e.g., racial, class, or gender groups) are examined from multiple disciplines (e.g., psychology, economics, education, politics, religion).
+Students will gain an ability to analyze issues, as well as reflect on their responsibility as local and global citizens.